dogecoinfoundation/dogecoin.com/content/dogepedia/articles/is-this-project-affiliated-with-dogecoin-foundation.md

 +++
-title = "Is there a roadmap?"
-date = "2021-10-22"
-type = "article"
+title = "Is xxx project affiliated with The Dogecoin Foundation?" date = "2021-10-22" type = "article"